6PATyCb/willow/README.md

+#UPD

+Added font to support Cyrillic characters

+Updated esp-adf to 2.7

 # The Willow Inference Server has been released!

 Willow users can now self-host the [Willow Inference Server](https://github.com/toverainc/willow-inference-server) for lightning-fast language inference tasks with Willow and other applications (even WebRTC) including STT, TTS, LLM, and more!